mahirkhan0828/Kobe_Bryant_Tribute/README.md

 # Kobe_Bryant_Tribute
-There are two files:
-One HTML
-One Javascript

-This project is a tribute webpage for legend Kobe Bryant
+This project is a tribute webpage for legend Kobe Bryant.
+It displays pictures, has a quote generator, and a timeline that summarizes his career.